Server-Side Tracking Explained: Where It Fits in First-Party Data

 The tracking stack builds in order:

-4. CRM integrationclose the attribution loop with actual revenue data, and eventually full-funnel GA4 tracking
+- Offline conversion imports and CRM integration - close the attribution loop with actual revenue data, and eventually full-funnel GA4 tracking

 Each layer builds on the one before it.
-The server-side container is the piece that makes everything after it possible.
-Server-side GTM, Stape, Google Tag Gateway, native integrations, direct APIs, and CRM webhooks are tools.
+Server-side GTM, Stape, Google Tag Gateway, native integrations, direct APIs, Data Manager API uploads, and CRM webhooks are tools.
 The system is the data flow connecting marketing spend to real business outcomes.

 See where your system stands — check your AI visibility score.